 About this place

 The Hamelin Bay jetty was built in 1882 to service a nearby timber mill.
-However, the bay is open to the north-west and strong winds caused the loss of five vessels in 1900, including three in one storm on July 22, 1900.
-Hamelin Bay was abandoned as a timber port a few years later.
-The jetty became derelict and was later burnt.
+However, due to the treacherous coastline, five vessels were lost in 1900, followed by another three in a single storm on 22 July the same year.
+Hamelin Bay was subsequently abandoned as a timber port a few years later.
+The jetty later became derelict and was eventually burnt; today, only fragments remain.

 Safety information